Lattice Size and Generalized Basis Reduction in Dimension 3: Relation to successive minima

-\begin{Def} Let $P\subset\R^n$ be a lattice polytope and let $\square=[0,1]^n\subset \R^n$ denote the unit cube in $\R^n$.
-Then $\lss(P)$, the {\it lattice size of $P$ with respect to the unit cube}, is the smallest $l$ such that $P$ is contained in the $l$-dilate $l\square$ of the unit cube after an affine unimodular transformation $T$. \end{Def}
+\begin{Def} The {\it lattice size} $\operatorname{ls}_X(P)$ of a non-empty convex body $P\subset\R^d$ with respect to a set $X$ of positive Jordan measure is the smallest $l\geq 0$ such that $T(P)$ is contained in the $l$-dilate of $X$ for some affine unimodular transformation $T$ of the form $T(x)=Ax+v$.
+We say that such $A$ {\it computes} the lattice size. \end{Def}